Drug Free Workplace Policy

 A. All employees, including faculty, administrative, secretarial/clerical, support, and service employees, will be notified of this policy with emphasis on the obligation for compliance as a condition of employment.

-B. Application of the University's corrective discipline policy for violations of this policy and any other related questions should be directed to the Associate Vice President for Human Resources.
+B. Application of the University's corrective discipline policy for violations of this policy and any other related questions should be directed to the Vice President for Community and Employee Relations.

 C. All employees, including faculty, administrative, secretarial/clerical, support, or service employees, convicted of any criminal drug statute violation shall provide his or her supervisor, in writing, notice of such conviction within five (5) days of conviction.

-D. The supervisor having knowledge or receiving notification of a conviction shall immediately provide, in writing, notice to the Associate Vice President of Human Resources, so that proper notice can be sent to appropriate federal contracting agencies.
+D. The supervisor having knowledge or receiving notification of a conviction shall immediately provide, in writing, notice to the Vice President for Community and Employee Relations, so that proper notice can be sent to appropriate federal contracting agencies.

 E. The University's Office of Human Resources through the Employee Assistance Program Office will provide assistance for employees regarding drug education and drug information.